thuytrinht4/disaster-response-pipeline/README.md

 + Stores the clean dataset a SQLite database

 ### 2. ML Pipeline
-In a Python script, `train_classifier.py`, write a machine learning pipeline that:
+A Python script, `train_classifier.py`, contains machine learning pipeline that:
 + Loads data from the SQLite database
 + Splits the dataset into training and test sets
 + Builds a text processing and machine learning pipeline